GWilloughby99/early-years-project/_posts/2021-08-16-the-funding-gap-in-early-years-education.md

 image2: "/assets/article_images/mobile-jenga-blocks.jpg"
 ---
 <html lang="en-GB">
-  <p style="font-size: 18px;">Data analysis of current policies and research into free entitlement shows just how much money early years providers could be missing out on every year.
-The 15 to 30 hours of free education requires the correct level of funding for settings to be sustainable and provide the best possible start in life for children. </p>
+  <p style="font-size: 18px;"><b>Data analysis of current policies and research into free entitlement shows just how much money early years providers could be missing out on every year.
+The 15 to 30 hours of free education requires the correct level of funding for settings to be sustainable and provide the best possible start in life for children</b>. </p>
   <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">